WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 How does modular content work?

-Modular content works by breaking down larger content into smaller, reusable pieces, or “modules.”
-Each module can stand alone or be mixed and matched with others to create something new.
+A modular approach to content works by breaking down larger content into smaller, reusable pieces, or “modules.”
+Pre-approved content modules can stand alone or be mixed and matched with others to create something new.
 It’s like having a bunch of Lego blocks – each one is valuable on its own, but when you put them together, you can build something even bigger.

 For example, if you’ve got a long guide, you can split it into bite-sized sections like an intro, some how-tos, and a wrap-up.
-These can then be repurposed into blog posts, social media snippets, email blasts – whatever you need.
-The beauty of modular content is that it lets you tailor your message to different audiences and platforms without starting from scratch every time.
+Then you can assemble modules into blog posts, social media snippets, email blasts – whatever you need, in any order you want.
+The beauty of modular content is that it lets you tailor your message to different audiences and multiple platforms without starting from scratch every time.

 Who can benefit from a modular content strategy?